 If your story is selected for publication, you will sign a standard agreement that allows us to publish your story and to publish it again in any future title or product.
 A one-year period of exclusivity is requested, however, copyright is retained by the author at all times.

 How soon can I expect to hear about my submission?

-Writers will be consulted on all significant editing done on their articles and will have the opportunity to proofread the final edited version for minor errors such as typos.
+Writers will be consulted on all significant editing done on their stories and will have the opportunity to proofread the final edited version for minor errors such as typos.
 Significant changes to the text cannot be made, except at the editor’s discretion.